iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - Tree Models where the Target Variable takes a **Continuous** Values are **Regression** Tree
 - **CART** : **C**lassification **A**nd **R**egression **T**ree
 - **Information Gain** is used to decide which Feature to **Split** on at each step in Building the Tree
+- The Split with the Highest **Information Gain** will be taken as the First Split and the process will continue untill **IG** becomes 0

 ### 3. Random Forests ( Ensemble Learning Technique )